 "Commander, the bridge is yours today.
 I'll be going down to the surface."

 Chakotay might as well have been hit in the face with a chair, his shock was so great.
-"Pardon me Captain.
-Did I hear you right?
+"Pardon me, Captain, did I hear you right?
 Are you feeling well?"

 His face had broken into a smile which vanished when Kathryn looked up at him and met his eyes.
 He knew she was tired lately and that something was troubling her but the face he saw held more than that.
 She looked sad and even vulnerable and concern instantly swept over him.
 Protocol left the room and he sat in front of her desk.
 "Kathryn?
 Kathryn, what's wrong?
 I can see something…"

 immediately stood up and turned towards the replicator, ordering a

-"Chakotay, there is nothing wrong.
+"Chakotay, there's nothing wrong.
 I'm just taking up the chance of some leave.
-I need… I thought this was what you would want also.
-You have been badgering me for days now…”
+I need… I thought this was what you'd want also.
+You've been badgering me for days now."

 Chakotay was suddenly standing behind her, his concern showing.
 "Kathryn, I agree you need to take some time off but that's not it.
 I can read you pretty well and I get the feeling there's something more here.
 You look…"

-"What I look is tired Chakotay, that’s all.
+"What I look is tired, Chakotay.
+That's all.
 Now please, if there's nothing else…" Her manner was soft yet warned against further discussion on the matter and Chakotay reluctantly let it drop.

-"All right Kathryn.
+"All right, Kathryn.
 I'll drop it for now but just promise me to take this day for yourself.
 Relax please and take the time to be you for one day.
 Do something that feels good.
 I'm not trying to upset you or anything.
 Kathryn, I just care about you, as does the entire crew.
 What's good for you is good for us."

 She had her back to him and made no move to turn and face him so he turned to leave the room.
-He had just reached the door when her voice stopped him and he turned back to her.
+He'd just reached the door when her voice stopped him and he turned back to her.
 "Chakotay, I know you care and… I know you all care.
 I just need to take a bit of time to myself, resolve some things.
-Chakotay…I care too… I just…need to settle…once and for all…"
+Chakotay, I care too.
+I just need to settle…once and for all…"